Using vector layers

 ➜ Layer mask

-➜ Vector tools mentioned above (Correct Line, Object, Eraser).
+➜ Aforementioned vector tools (Fix Line, Object, Eraser).

 ➜ Brushes

-Certainly, we can use several brushes, but it must be emphasized that not all of them, some are not available, and also the texture that they give us can only be seen and modified in a vector layer within CLIP STUDIO PAINT because when we want to export it in format SVG to use the vector in another program we will lose that information, only the line will remain.
-Also, by not being able to mix the colors we will find ourselves with another difficulty if we want to do more than comfortably control the lineart.
+Certainly, we can use several brushes, but it must be emphasized that not all of them, some are not available, and also the texture they give us can only be seen and modified in a vector layer within CLIP STUDIO PAINT because when we want to export it in format SVG to use the vector in another program we will lose that information, only the line will remain.
+Furthermore, by not being able to mix the colors we will encounter another difficulty if we want to do something more than comfortably control the lineart.

-Another point to keep in mind is that since you can't use blending tools, we won't be able to match the colors very well with each other in the best way.
-The best we can do when painting on vector layers will be jerky results.
+Another point to keep in mind is that since you cannot use mixing tools, we will not be able to match the colors very well with each other in the best way.
+The best we can do when painting on vector layers will be abrupt results.

-The reason we can use some brushes is because it's actually a line similar to a constant brush stroke.
-As we see in the GIF below, the colors of the bee are actually continuous lines because we can see the control points when we hover over the pointer, this means that we can modify them with the tools explained above.
+The reason we can use some brushes is because it is actually a line similar to a constant brush stroke.
+As we see in the GIF below, the colors of the bee are actually continuous lines because we can see the control points when passing the pointer, this means that we can modify them with the tools explained above.

 6. Lineart con mouse

-We usually think that if we don't have a graphics tablet we won't be able to do our illustrations, but that's not true.
+We usually think that if we don't have a graphics tablet we won't be able to make our illustrations, but that is not true.
 In CLIP STUDIO PAINT there are a series of tools that will allow us to use the mouse effectively.

 • FIGURE TOOL/ BRUSHES